Conscript service and training

 Utilising modern technologies, training accords with modern perceptions on learning and, thereby, endows trainees with an increasing responsibility over their own learning.
 Training will become endorsed and the achieved learning outcomes will be systematically measured.

-The Training 2020 Programme will facilitate progress in the following aspects:
+The Training 2020 Programme has facilitated progress in the following aspects:

 Call-ups and service selections